PrestaShop/php-ps-info/README.md

 ## Troubleshooting

-Working with a CGI environement such as Apache + FPM, you have to add a custom Apache RewriteCond.
+Working with a CGI environment such as Apache + FPM, you have to add a custom Apache RewriteCond.

 ```
 RewriteCond %{HTTP:Authorization} .